abimaelhernandez/dreamstore-getting-started/README.md

 Congratulations, you have a working app in VTEX IO !
 Easy right ?
 Keep reading this document to learn more on how to customize the component.

 ## Overview
 VTEX IO is a highly opinionated platform.
-This means that there is usually one right way of accomplishing what you want to build with the platform.
+This means that there is usually one right way of accomplishing a task with the platform.
 Also our platform prefers standarzation over configuration.
 This can be seen in the directory layout, containing one folder for each platform build (react, pages, graphql, node) and a `manifest.json`.

-The app's manifest contains usual metadata, like name, vendor, description, etc. Also, it contains the dependencies and builders.
+The app's manifest contains usual metadata, like name, vendor, description, etc. Also, it contains the dependencies, builders and policies.

 Dependencies allow us to reuse Components, Extensions and backends (GraphQL resolvers).
 Depending on `vtex.store-graphql` allow us to use store related queries for listing and searching for products.